Last updated on September 23rd, 2024 at 08:14 am

 The roots of collectivist ideas can be found in ancient Greek and Roman philosophies, such as Plato’s concept of the ideal state in “The Republic,” which advocated for a society where the ruling class works for the benefit of the entire community.

-However, the modern development of collectivist ideology can be attributed to influential thinkers such as Karl Marx, Friedrich Engels, and their work on communism.
+However, the modern development of collectivist ideology can be attributed to influential thinkers such as Karl Marx, and Friedrich Engels, and their work on communism.

 Marx argued that capitalism inherently exploited workers and encouraged inequality.